SAP/odata-vocabularies/vocabularies/Hierarchy.md

 ## <a name="RecursiveHierarchyType"></a>[RecursiveHierarchyType](./Hierarchy.xml#L46:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-") *([Experimental](Common.md#Experimental))*

-The property paths in this complex type refer to properties of an entity type that contain information about a node in a recursive hierarchy.
+The property paths in this complex type refer to nullable properties of an entity type that contain information about a node in a recursive hierarchy.
 When hierarchical transformations are applied whose first parameter has the annotated entity type and whose second parameter is the annotation qualifier,